Frazl/DCU-Timetable-Scraper/README.md

 code (optional): Module code, e.g. CA = Computer Applications, AF = Accounting Finance

+Year(optional): The year code for the module, e.g. 1,2,3,4 (Must be in string format)

-*Note: code defaults to CA if none entered*
+*Note: code defaults to CA if none entered and year defaults to 1*

 ### next